All Episodes

 I've never said it.

-Brooks, Brooks thinks I've it obviously irritates Brooks that I am so confident of myself.
+Brooks, Brooks thinks I've, it obviously irritates Brooks that I am so confident of myself.

-It obviously's one of these guys that just nobody can be that sure of themselves, except us, except us establishment members.
+He's one of these guys that just nobody can be that sure of themselves, except us, except us establishment members.

-We can be that true of us.
+We can be that true of ourselves.

 And isn't that very crude, by the way, to talk about having the truth by the short hairs?